JoinsonCoding/Epicosm_Twitter_ID_Finder/README.md

 cd Epicosm_Twitter_ID_Finder
 ```

+Create a new user_list.txt file and copy the contents of the existing one into this new folder.

 4).
 Installing requirements

 This code uses the pandas and Tweepy packages, which may need to be installed, using the following code.